Tihi321/astro-blog-2024/src/content/blog/2014/003-the-storytelling-marketing.md

 ---
 title: "When Storytelling Meets Marketing: The Art of Subtle Product Placement in Blogs"
-description: EToday, we're embarking on a journey not to the stars, but through the whimsical world of storytelling and clever marketing.
+description: Today, we're embarking on a journey not to the stars, but through the whimsical world of storytelling and clever marketing.
 Have you ever read a story that seamlessly weaves a product into its narrative fabric?
 pubDate: Jan 25 2024
 heroImage: /content/images/hero/space-panda.png
 categories: